nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Unit Testing - Exercises/FightingArena/README.md

 	You should test all the methods and validations inside the class

 Before you submit your solution to Judge, you should remove all the references and namespaces referencing the other project.
 You should upload only the "FightingArena.Tests" project holding the two classes with your tests.
 Remove the "bin" and "obj" folders before submission.

+### Constraints:

+	Everything in the provided skeleton is working perfectly fine You mustn't change anything in the project structure You shouldn't test the auto-properties
+	Any part of validation should be tested
+	There is no limit on the tests you will write but keep your attention on the main functionality